Web3-Pi/web3-reverse-proxy-docs/docs/index.md

 It can act as a highly capable Ethereum RPC endpoint.
 Written in Python, it can be run on any suitable machine, including virtualisation and Raspberry Pi.

-Note: The Web3 Pi Node Manager is a tool that can be used to organize and manage access to Ethereum nodes configured based on Web3 Pi Node Setup, as well as any other Ethereum node.
+Note: Web3 Pi Node Manager is a tool that can be used to organize and manage access to Ethereum nodes configured based on Web3 Pi Node Setup, as well as any other Ethereum node.

 *Web3 Pi Node Manager is in the Alpha version and some features are still under construction.*